 At a glance, you can gain insight into the relationships your audience has with your content in terms of what they watch, how engaged they are and whether new content is driving time spent viewing.

 By looking at the key metrics on this page, you can quickly get a sense for some interesting engagement patterns.
-You’ll see the percentages for amount of library viewed, as well as subscribers who are watching new content, active fans, and bingers.
+You’ll see the percentages for the amount of library viewed, as well as subscribers who are watching new content, active fans, and bingers.

 You can dig deeper and explore your most popular titles, content that correlates highly with new trials, and clusters of shows that users watch, along with the attendant lifetime value of those cohorts.
 When you layer ratings into this exploration you can see opportunities to surface hidden gems and guilty pleasures for promotion.